The TeXmacs format

 In order to save or load a document in Scheme format, you may use FileExportScheme resp.
 FileImportScheme.
 Files saved in Scheme format can easily be processed by external Scheme programs, in the same way as files saved in XML format can easily be processed by tools for processing XML, like XSLT.

 In order to copy a document fragment to an email in Scheme format, you may use EditCopy toScheme.
 Similarly, you may paste external Scheme fragments into TeXmacs using EditPaste fromScheme.
 The Scheme format may also used interactively inside Scheme sessions or interactive commands.
-For instance, typing ⌘X followed by the interactive command
+For instance, typing Meta+Shift+X followed by the interactive command

 (insert '(frac "1" "2"))